DHTMLX/docs-spreadsheet/docs/api/spreadsheet_afterrowdelete_event.md

 ### Description

-@short: fires after a row is deleted
+@short: Fires after a row is deleted

 ### Usage